Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 • a memory shaped by place rather than only by adrenaline

-What parachute jumping usually feels like
+What skydiving or parachute jumping feels like

 The defining moment is the free fall.
 The body reads speed first.
 The experience is shorter, sharper, and more concentrated around the drop itself.
-Even when the descent becomes calmer later, the meaning of the experience usually stays tied to intensity rather than to a slow scenic reading of the landscape.
+Even when the descent becomes calmer later, the meaning of the experience often stays tied to intensity rather than to a slow scenic reading of the landscape.

 That does not make it lesser.
 It simply makes it different.

-Parachute jumping often suits readers who care most about:
+Skydiving or parachute jumping often suits readers who care most about:

 • free-fall intensity